-Canterbury Cathedral lies at the centre of the historic city of Canterbury in the heart of Kent.
+Canterbury Cathedral is located in the centre of the historic city of Canterbury in the heart of Kent.
 Whether you are coming by car, train or plane we can help you find your way.

 Find your way

 Canterbury is well served by the Motorway network with both the M20 and M2 providing links to the rest of England.
 There are several car parks in the centre of Canterbury and a park and ride scheme operates with buses running at 7-8 minute intervals from designated areas on the outskirts of the city right into the city centre.
-For information on parking in and around Canterbury visit the Canterbury tourism website, http://www.canterbury.co.uk.
+For information on parking in and around Canterbury, visit the Canterbury City Council website.